graiolo/IRC/README.md

 # to do list:

-- scompattere la classe server in 3 sotto classi
+- scompattere la classe server in 3 sotto classi:
   - server
   - client
   - channel